jon6fingrs/immich-dl/README.md

 - Safety checks for the download directory.
 - Configurable via YAML, environment variables, or command-line flags.
 - Log rotation for efficient debugging.
-- Asyncio and multithreading for a significant speed improvement
+- Asyncio for a significant speed improvement

 ---